Prxnkzy/sdv-toolbox/README.md

 **Reverse shell**: Establishes reverse shell connections using Netcat, facilitating remote system access.

-**Password analyzer**: Calculates the time required to brute-force a password, based on a study by Hive Systems[1].
+**Password analyzer**: Calculates the time required to brute-force a password, based on a study by Hive Systems.

 **Reporting**: Automatically generates comprehensive reports detailing scan outcomes and security insights.